camit001/Python-In-30-Days/Day_03_Operators/03_Operators.md

 print('remainder: ', remainder)
 ```

-Let us start connecting the dots and start making use of what we already know to calculate (area, volume,density,  weight, perimeter, distance, force).
+Let us start connecting the dots and start making use of what we already know to calculate (area, volume, density, weight, perimeter, distance, force).

 **Example:**